Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Best for: Buyers

 Another common scam is when someone duplicates a legitimate listing for a rental on Facebook Marketplace only to take your security deposit and run.
-To avoid this scam, start with a couple of the essential tips above: Know who you’re working with by reviewing the profile of the potential landlord or roommate, and avoid too-good-to-be-true offers.
+To avoid this scam, first review the profile of the potential landlord or roommate as you would with any other listing.
+Then, check the photos: Do they have watermarks from another site, like Zillow?
+If so, it’s likely a scam.

 Have a mechanic check out a car before you buy